 While we're talking about driving, there is one modern item that has become an essential packing item: the cell phone earpiece or any other Bluetooth device that allows you to keep both hands on the wheel (and without a phone wedged between your neck and your shoulder).
 Local laws governing cell phone use while driving vary considerably, sometimes from one municipality to the next.
-Pack your cell phone earpiece in your carry-on bag and you will not find yourself on the side of the road with a red siren whirling in your rearview mirror.
+Pack your hands-free device in your carry-on bag and you will not find yourself on the side of the road with a red siren whirling in your rearview mirror.

 You never know where you will find the "best of" in any given endeavor; for example, two of the best guitar stores in the world can be found in Staten Island, NY, and Carlsbad, CA. Who knew?
-The Seattle REI has a stunning indoor climbing wall while Tempe, Arizona has a fantastic rowing club in the middle of the desert.
+Melbourne, Australia, is renowned for its rich coffee culture, and Udaipur offers cycling enthusiasts spectacular paths for exploring rural India.
 Do a little research and you might be pleasantly surprised by what you find at your destination.

 On a recent trip to Seattle, a quick Web search on public transit produced two very worthwhile pieces of information: 1) the public monorail system was not working, and 2) the downtown bus system was free for the entire length of downtown.
 Not surprisingly for Seattle, it rained all weekend, and those buses proved very useful in making short trips of a few blocks, for which you would not want to drive, but neither did you want to slog through in the rain.
 (Editor's Note: Seattle's downtown buses are no longer free.)

-Most cities and even medium-sized towns have some kind of weekly entertainment rag, such as Time Out New York in New York City, The Stranger in Seattle or even The Ticket entertainment insert in Montgomery Township, PA.
+Most cities and even medium-sized towns have some kind of weekly entertainment rag, such as Time Out New York, Time Out London or even the Ticket entertainment insert in Montgomery Township, PA.